binipringle/constructs/_texts/0-mostcondensedoutline.md

 ## Federalism

-System of "dual sovereignty" by which the states operate under a national or "federal" government but still retain certain independent powers and sovereign attributes.
+Federalism is a system of "dual sovereignty" by which the states operate under a national or "federal" government but still retain certain independent powers and sovereign attributes.
 Federalism issues involve the appropriate distribution of authority between the national government and the states, and the relationship between those units of government.
 The Supreme Court at present is deeply divided on basic issues of federalism.
 When the modern Court invokes "federalism" as justification for declining to adjudicate cases, it has concluded that federal judicial oversight of state or local governments in a particular context would constitute an inappropriate federal encroachment upon state sovereignty or areas traditionally committed to the states.

 (recall, e.g., *Term Limits* and *Seminole Tribe*)  (e.g. *Lyons*, which the Court formally decided on standing grounds)